magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 ## Deploy the new version of our application next to the old one

-Let's introduce sava:1.1.0 to the running deployment.
+Let's introduce sava:1.1.0 to the running sava deployment.
-We will use the above blueprint to merge our new service with the running deployment.
-This will deploy sava:1.1.0 alongside sava:1.0.0.
+We can merge the above blueprint to deploy sava:1.1.0 alongside the existing sava:1.0.0.
 The merge will not affect the running service and initially no traffic will be routed to the new sava:1.1.0.

 ### Merge using the UI